ibm-cloud-docs/openwhisk/faq.md

 # FAQ
 {: #faq}

-This FAQ provides answers to common questions about the {{site.data.keyword.openwhisk_short}} service.
+This FAQ provides answers to common questions about the {{site.data.keyword.openwhisk}} service.
 {: shortdesc}

 ## What language runtimes are supported in {{site.data.keyword.openwhisk_short}}?